 In this article, I’ll discuss the reasons why you should take progress photos to track your results, how to take good progress photos, and whether or not it’s possible to take progress photos yourself.
 I’ll also provide five other ways besides photos that you can track your progress.

 Looking for a workout routine that can help you get stronger, look better, and feel more confident?
 Check out Fitbod.
 It customizes workouts based on your experience level and goals and makes personalized recommendations for you as you input your workout data.
-Get three free workouts when you download the Fitbod app today.
+Try free workouts when you download the Fitbod app today.

 Why Should You Take Progress Photos To Track Results?